jmzambon/libreoffice-code-highlighter/README.md

 - Supports direct formatting or character styles.
 - Allow to disable background color.
 - Allow in-document preview [2.4.11].
+- Allow highlighting at once all code formatted with a dedicated paragraph style [2.7.2]

 #### General behavior
 - Highlighting is applied to the selected object, that can be plain text, text frame, text shape, text table cell or Calc spreadsheet cell.